RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

     return means, stddevs
 ```
-Figure: REINFORCE - Forward Pass Implementation.
+Figure 3: REINFORCE - Forward Pass Implementation.

-To provide the standard deviations for the agent's gaussian policy - the amount of exploration in the distributions - the model's output is exponentiated.
+To provide the standard deviations for the agent's gaussian policy - the amount of exploration in the distributions - the model's output is exponentiated, shown in figure 3.
 This ensures that the variance is always positive.
-Additionally, for a high negative output, the exploration is small and for a high positive output, the exporation is large (Zhao et al. 2012, p.119)
+Additionally, for a high negative output, the exploration is small and for a high positive output, the exploration is large (Zhao et al. 2012, p.119)

 #### 3.3.2 TD3 Implementation